 Dissolved in the quest-for-independence euphoria, the people - the freedom fighters , those whose real blood fetched freedom - forgot to ask questions of those who were window-sitting expecting the seat to be empty and jump onto it.
 So that when independence was gained and the only thing that changed was the colour of the oppressor and the mode of oppressing did not abate but in certain situations increased, the people of the pen picked up their writing materials and opened the flood gate of words.
 The objective of post-colonial literature then moved from attacking the white oppressors to attacking the native-black ones.
 Like the Jacobos in Weep Not Child, the John Boys of Matigari and the Koomson's in The Beautyful Ones are not Yet Born, these individuals misappropriated the country's resources: making the Castles that beheld slaves their abode, riding in upgraded vehicles like the colonialists did and living in absolute luxury like the colonialist while leaving the development of the masses to the masses.

-When these characteristics were found to be dearth in the early leaders of Africa, many a literary giants faced the problem head on and addressed their illusion, their disappointment.
+When these characteristics were found to be dearth in the early leaders of Africa, many a literary giant faced the problem head on and addressed their illusion, their disappointment.
 During these periods the man Ngugi wa Thiong'o became an ardent speaker against the atrocities perpetrated by the Kenyan government against its people.
-He spoke and wrote of the corruption that has bred in the fish's head; he spoke against the poor vision of the leaders; and of leaders aping the very people who have been somewhat 'sacked' from the country.
-Ngugi wrote A Grain of Wheat which addressed this issue and also Matigari, which saw him running into exile.
-Ayi Kwei Armah's The Beautyful Ones are not Yet Born addressed this issue hammering more on society's part in corruption which manifests itself through moneytheism.
-Many poems were written, with the sole aim of asking questions.
-Asking why we have not yet developed, as was the objective of independence.
+He spoke and wrote of the corruption breeding in the fish's head; against the poor vision of the leaders; and of leaders aping the very people who had just been somewhat 'sacked' from the country.
+Ngugi wrote A Grain of Wheat and Matigari, which addressed these issues and which also sent him running into exile.
+Ayi Kwei Armah's The Beautyful Ones are not Yet Born addressed this issue, hammering more on society's part in corruption, which was manifesting itself into moneytheism.
+Many poems were written with the sole aim of asking questions.
+Asking why we have not yet developed, as promised by the quest for independence.
 But it turned out that it was the objective of the masses and not the 'aristocrats'.

 Within this decade most African countries are celebrating or would be celebrating their 50th Independence Anniversary.
 The question that begs to be asked and answered is what are our literary giants writing about the current state of the continent's affairs?
 What are they writing about?
 What are they fighting for?
 Are they the same people who fought against the colonialist? and against the early despots and juntas?
 Or have they morphed into a caricatures, who in connivance with governments, are sucking the masses dry?